KateBee-1/documentation/docs/use/cfg-bridge/index.md

 * To interact with DeFi apps that support ERC20 tokens
 * Use it within Ethereum and hold it in your Ethereum wallet.

+Benefits of wCFG
+* wCFG lets users participate in other ETH based DeFi protocols, participate in yield farming and provide liquidity in pools and DEXes.
+* Wrapped tokens increase interoperability between different blockchains – the underlying tokens can, in essence, go cross-chain.

 ## Using the bridge
 A hosted bridge UI is available at https://bridge.centrifuge.io Navigate over there and you will be presented with two options: **Get CFG** to move ERC20 wCFG to Centrifuge Chain and **Get wCFG** to move native CFG to Ethereum.
 Select which one you would like to do and the UI will ask you to connect your wallet (either via Metamask for Ethereum or the Polkadot.js Browser Extension).
+It should take around 10 minutes to work.

 ![Select direction](./images/bridge_select_direction.png)